Blacksuan19/website/_posts/2019-10-06-notes-on-cli.md

 the only app which fit that was simple notes with something called sncli

 ##### why not qualified?
-- inkdrop: no cli app, not entierly free and the desktop app is super heavy (damn you electron)
+- inkdrop: no cli app, not entirely free and the desktop app is super heavy (damn you electron)
 - notable: no cli app, and no sync or android app.
-- notion: no cli app, again electron so heavier than the new planet 9 blackhole, although its very feature rich and i might use it if i had a better machine.
+- notion: no cli app, again electron so heavier than the new planet 9 black hole, although its very feature rich and i might use it if i had a better machine.